ChesterHsieh/ChesterHsieh.github.io/_posts/2020-01-09-SQLonLeetCode.md

 # Who need this post?
 Some junior data related job seekers.
 Not knowing database too much or try to learn with sql question.
 Unlike the real problem, the question won't touch more complicated issue around big data or database principles.
 However, keep in mind big O issue is also important.
-It can be
+It can be common following questions.

-# Getting start
+**Getting start**
  To make sure you already pass these 2 web site
  - w3school
  - hackrank